Leifhaa/konte/README.md

 - Trying to access http://localhost:9999/ instead of http://localhost:8080/ when application is running in docker
 - Missing argument -p 8080:9999 when running ````docker run...````

+# Travis & Google Cloud
+:information_source: This is not a task in the exam.
+Completing this part is not necessary and can be skipped :information_source: <br />
+I decided to add an extension to the project, allowing travis to build the docker image for us and deploying it on Google.
+Here's a brief explanation of how:
+"